About-France.com Studying in France

 The Cons:

-Depending on the course you follow, you may find that it does not really help you find a job in the UK afterwards.
+• Depending on the course you follow, you may find that it does not really help you find a job in the UK afterwards.
 That depends very much on what you study.
+On the other hand, UK employers recruit large numbers of graduates with foreign qualifications, so there is a fair amount of opportunity.

-You'll be living a long way from home.
-But with Ryanair and Easyjet offering returns to the UK from many French airports for less than £30, that may not be too much of a problem.
+• You'll be living a long way from home.
+But with low-cost flights available to and from many French university cities, particularly outside holiday periods, that may not be too much of a problem.
 But take care... students acquire a lot of luggage, and excess baggage can be expensive.

 The Pros.

-The cost!
-Tuition fees are about £150 per year in French universities, and student residences and restaurants are heavily subsidised.
+• The cost!
+Tuition fees are about £180 per year in French universities (2018 prices), and student residences and restaurants are heavily subsidised.
 Public transport in French cities is half the price of the equivalent in British cities, or less.
-And if you want social life, of course the wine and the restaurants are cheap too.
+And if you want social life, of course the wine and the restaurants are relatively cheap too.

-The experience gained.
-After 3 years in a French university, you'll be virtually bilingual – a skill that is very useful in a country like the UK where so few people (outside ethnic minority groups) speak a second language properly.
-Besides, if you want to get a job on internationally, experience of living in at least two countries for good lengths of time is always a bonus on any CV.
+• The experience gained.
+After 3 years in a French university, you'll be virtually bilingual – a skill that is very useful in a country like the UK where so few people speak a second European language properly.
+Besides, if you want to get a job with international prospects and travel, experience of living in at least two countries for good lengths of time is always a bonus on any CV.

-The chance to study in a UK university for one year of your course, without paying exorbitant UK tuition fees!
-Indeed, if you enrol in a course that has a Socrates or Erasmus link with a UK university, you can come over to the UK for a year (subject to availability of places) and study as a "French" student back home!
+• The chance to study in a UK university for one year of your course, without paying exorbitant UK tuition fees!
+Indeed, if you enrol in a course that has a Socrates or Erasmus link with a UK university, you may be able to come over to the UK for a year (subject to availability of places) and study as a "French" student back home!
 What's more, you should get a grant !
 Further details below

 Choosing a course